How to Address Mental Health Needs of Children With Chronic Illnesses

 Then came the seizures.
 First Ethan’s legs would start shaking uncontrollably.
 Then his entire body seized.
 Ethan’s parents, Erin and Gabriel Martinez, rushed him to the emergency room near their home in Perris, in Riverside County, California.
 Finally, after several ER visits, he was admitted to Loma Linda University Children’s Hospital near San Bernardino, where he was diagnosed with anti-NMDAR encephalitis, a dangerous autoimmune disease that causes brain swelling.
 The Martinezes watched their once-healthy son lose his ability to speak, walk, eat and remember.

-Every day on his way home from work as a truck driver, Gabriel Martinez, would sob.
+Every day on his way home from work as a truck driver, Gabriel Martinez would sob.

 “I didn’t know how to handle it,” he said.
 “I thought, ‘I can’t do nothing to help him out.’”